South Carolina lawmakers push for Confederate flag debate

 Roof was arrested on Thursday and charged with nine counts of murder for the attack on “Mother Emanuel” church.
 He is the apparent author of an online racist manifesto.

 President Barack Obama will attend Friday’s funeral of Reverend Clementa Pinckney, a state senator and pastor of the historic church.
 He was one of the nine people killed on Wednesday.
-(Additional reporting by Steve Holland in Washington and Nathan Layne in Chicago)
+(Additional reporting by Steve Holland in Washington and Nathan Layne in Chicago; Writing by Frank McGurty; Editing by James Dalgleish)